 I’ve been at Boggs since 4th grade.

 Think about that - the people at this school have watched me grow from basically an infant to a high-schooler (not that there is much of a difference anyway).
 At this school, we have been trained to be "solutionaries," to be the change we want to see.
 Since I’m a part of the first graduating class, it’s my duty to make sure these people are proud of their hard work.

 I honestly don’t know who I’d be if I hadn’t gone to Boggs.
 This school grows on you.
 Whether you like it here or not, you’re gonna miss it when you leave.
 I’m proud to be graduating but don’t confuse, I’m not happy to go.
 If I could go to Boggs College or even high school I would.
 However, that is not how you grow.
-Staying in the same place and being comfortable feels nice, but moving on- even if it feels a little uncomfortable puts you way better off.
+Staying in the same place and being comfortable feels nice, but moving on- even if it feels a little uncomfortable- puts you way better off.
 Change is good, change is amazing- and the fact of the matter is at some point we will all have to go through change.
 Whether big or small, important or meaningless, joyous or sorrowful.
-And this is ok.
+And this is okay.

-It took me awhile to realize that people who challenge your mind, character, beliefs, perception, mental and physical strength are the people you want in your life.
+It took me awhile to realize that people who challenge your mind, character, beliefs, perception, and mental and physical strength are the people you want in your life.
 The truth is those kinds of people will always push you farther than you thought you could go.
 The people who push you, love you, they care about you.
-Because, if they didn’t care, if they didn’t love you they wouldn’t try.
-This only proves that growing and developing is not only being ok with your change but encouraging the change of others.
+Because, if they didn’t care, if they didn’t love you, they wouldn’t try.
+This only proves that growing and developing is not only being okay with your change but encouraging the change of others.
 And because of that fact I have four pieces of knowledge for the future 8th graders of the Boggs school: